dmuth/dmuth.github.io/README.md

-This repo holds the source my website [All About Cheetahs](http://www.AllAboutCheetahs.info/).
+This repo holds the source for my website [All About Cheetahs](http://www.AllAboutCheetahs.info/).